There was a period not so long ago when knowledge managed to get itself a rather bad reputation in some educational circles…

 If knowledge is the foundation for understanding, then curriculum matters.
 Not just what we teach, but the order we teach it in, how often we return to it, and how deliberately we help students connect one idea to another.

-It also means revisiting knowledge.
-Students don’t usually learn something securely because we taught it beautifully once on a Tuesday.
+It also means revisiting knowledge, because students don’t usually learn something securely just because we taught it beautifully once on a Tuesday.
 Annoying, but true.
-Important knowledge (often the foundational knowledge that everything else depends on) needs to be brought back, strengthened, connected and used again.
+Important knowledge, especially the foundational knowledge that everything else depends on, needs to be brought back, strengthened, connected and used again.

 This links to well-being too.
 There’s nothing kind about leaving students to struggle with work they don’t have the knowledge to access.
-Confusion can be part of learning and challenge matters, but persistent cognitive overload isn’t productive struggle.
-It’s just struggle.
+Confusion can be part of learning, and challenge matters, but persistent cognitive overload isn’t productive struggle.
+It’s just struggle, and not the useful kind.

 If we want students to become confident, independent learners, we have to build the knowledge that makes independence possible.